goodandev/Doublegram-Startup-Telegram-Scraper-Adder/README.md

 ![Logo](https://www.doublegram.com/img/github-dblgrm-social.png)

-DOUBLEGRAM STARTUP IS NOW AVAILABLE AS PAID SOFTWARE ON WWW.DOUBLEGRAM.COM
+DOUBLEGRAM STARTUP IS NOT AVAILABLE AMYMORE.

+PRO EDITION TOOK HIS PLACE!

+More on doublegram.com

 A professional adding, targeting and scraping tool for your groups and channels on Telegram.